Books and Publications

 Overexposure, Chad Sayers.
 A beautiful collection of photographs and personal reflections on the life of professional ski mountaineer, surfer, climber, photographer, and all around adventurer.

-Higher Love: Skiing the Seven Summits, Kit DesLauriers, compelling memoir from the first person to ski from all of the highest summits on every continent, an incredible accomplishment.
+Higher Love: Skiing the Seven Summits, Kit DesLauriers (compelling memoir from the first person to ski from all of the highest summits on every continent, an incredible accomplishment.

-Wild Snow, A Historical Guide to North American Ski Mountaineering, Lou Dawson (Great context and meticulous documentation on the history of backcountry skiing and ski mountaineering in North America, including details of his own exploits)
+Wild Snow, A Historical Guide to North American Ski Mountaineering, Lou Dawson (Great context and meticulous documentation on the history of backcountry skiing and ski mountaineering in North America, including details of his own personal exploits)

 The Edge of Never: A Skier's Story of Life, Death, and Dreams in the World's Most Dangerous Mountains, William A. Kerig (at once sobering and inspirational)

 Mont Blanc Lines, Alex Buisse.
-A absolutely stunning coffee table book focused on climbing/skiing routes in the Mont-Blanc range with bonus chapters on the Eiger and Matterhorn, “as well as many new, unpublished lines, drawings, action images from a decade of working as a professional adventure photographer in Chamonix, a history of each mountain, and a text by climbers who have a special relationship with each of these peaks.”
+A absolutely stunning coffee table book highlighting climbing/skiing routes in the Mont-Blanc range with bonus chapters on the Eiger and Matterhorn, “as well as many new, unpublished lines, drawings, action images from a decade of working as a professional adventure photographer in Chamonix, a history of each mountain, and a text by climbers who have a special relationship with each of these peaks.”

 I’ve never really taken skiing that seriously.
-I’ve always just looked at it as kind of like a hobby, and you know I’m gonna get a real job and a real career, and ‘get with the program’.
+I’ve always just looked at it as kind of like a hobby, and you know I’m gonna get a real job and a real career, and ‘get with the program.’
 But what always happens is I’ll have the opportunity to kinda get with the program, and then there will be a ski trip.
 And it’ll be like “well you know, I’ll do the ski trip first and then I’ll get with the program.”
 Twenty years later, it’s like skiing always takes precedence over getting with the program.
 At some point you just have to realize...maybe this is more of like a full time thing and just accept it as it is.
 It’s my destiny.

 Andrew McClean